-Renting an apartment in Greeley also means furnishing an apartment in Greeley.
+Renting an apartment in Fort Collins also means furnishing an apartment in Greeley.
 Most renters come into the process trying to decide if they should rent their apartment furniture or purchase it outright.
 While renting furniture is gaining popularity as a cost-effective, environmentally sound way to beautify a living space, there are definitely some negatives to consider, including finding the right rental provider to avoid being scammed.
 Knowing a few of the pros and cons associated with furniture rental can help you decide if it’s the right option for your new living accommodations.

 Renting Furniture: The Positives

 Renting furniture for a new apartment delivers several impressive benefits, particularly for tenants who don’t have a lot of pieces and may have limited financial resources.
 Some of the many advantages that come with furniture rental include: